atbcb/ICTTestingBaseline/docs/24Parsing.md

 ## Test Procedure for SC 4.1.1 Parsing
 ### Identify Content
-The entire source code for a web page or software application
+The entire source code for a web page

 ### Test Instructions
 1. Check that (except where the specifications allow these features)